 If You Experience Any of These Possibly Dangerous Side Effects, You Should Contact Your Doctor or an Emergency Health Provider Immediately

-Opioid withdrawal can affect someone physically, as well as emotionally.
+Opioid withdrawal can affect someone physically as well as emotionally.
 The physical distress often leads to extreme anxiety, depression, and irritability.
 Most of these emotional and physical issues are preventable when adequately managed in a medical facility.

 It is essential to realize that abruptly quitting Suboxone can cause the same symptoms as a withdrawal from any other opioid drug.
-For those who choose to detox outpatient or go for Suboxone treatment, is an idea of what a Suboxone withdrawal timeline looks like.
+For those who choose to detox outpatient or go for Suboxone treatment, it is an idea of what a Suboxone withdrawal timeline looks like.